 This section investigates the average response of French stock market to macroeconomic announcements.
-As noted in the introduction above, we include the following news which have been found to have an impact on equity prices in recent papers:
+As noted in the introduction above, I include the following news which have been found to have an impact on equity prices in recent papers:

-- The consumer price index (monthly) and household consumption (monthly) as indicators of inflation; - Unemployment rate (monthly), one of the more timely indicators of the state of the economy; - Industrial production (monthly) as an indicator of the state of the economy; - Consumer confidence index (monthly); - U.S Housing start (monthly) as a real estate indicator.
+- the consumer price index (monthly) and household consumption (monthly) as indicators of inflation;

+- unemployment rate (monthly), one of the more timely indicators of the state of the economy; - Industrial production (monthly) as an indicator of the state of the economy activity; - Consumer confidence index (monthly); - Housing start (monthly) as a real estate indicator.

-Because of the central role of the U.S.A in determining the development of the world economy, the major indicators about the U.S. economy are important for the valuation of firms not only in the U.S.A. but also in foreign countries.
-Thus, we select here both American and French economic announcements and try to investigate their effect on the French stock market, as represented by the CAC 40 index from July, 2001 to December, 2007.
+Because of the central role of the U.S.A in determining the development of the world economy, the major indicators about the U.S. economy are important for the valuation not only of firms not only in the U.S.A. but also in foreign countries.
+Thus, I select here both American and French economic announcements and try to investigate their effect on the French stock market, as represented by the CAC 40 index from July, 2001 to December, 2007.

 Announcement days of macroeconomic indicators are collected from both INSEE and BLS web sites and checked afterwards through Bloomberg.
-The expected is distinguished from the unexpected part of the news.
+I also try to separate the expected from the unexpected part of the news.
 The standard way to do this is to compute the surprise as the difference between the real change of the indicator value and the market consensus forecast.
-To make surprises comparable, one way is to divide them by their standard deviation, as described in Fleming and Remolona (1997) and Balduzzi et al.(2001).
-Bloomberg forecasts are used to measure the market median consensus of macroeconomic news.
-To estimate the average reaction of equities to macroeconomic surprises, we calculate the market's reaction on the announcement day in a standard fashion, by using the event study approach.
+To make surprises comparable, one way is to divide them by their standard deviation, as described in Fleming and Remolona (1997) and Balduzzi et al. (2001).
+I use Bloomberg forecasts to measure the market median consensus of macroeconomic news.

+To estimate the average reaction of equities to macroeconomic surprises, I calculate the market's reaction on the announcement day in a standard fashion, by using the event study approach.
 Formally, the regression format is as follows:

-$$H_t = \alpha + \beta S{i,t} + \epsilon_t \tag{1}$$
+$$H_t = \alpha + \beta S{i,t} + \varepsilon_t \quad (1)$$